Taxation for an Estonian company in 2020

 PAYROLL TAXES FOR NON-RESIDENTS:

-if a non-resident is a member of the Board of an Estonian company, 20% of the income tax is paid on his salary.
+if a non-resident is a member of the Board of an Estonian company, then only 20% of the income tax is paid on his salary.

 VALUE ADDED TAX IN ESTONIA-VAT